The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Introduction

 Our synthetic experiments show that generalizing to more general conditions is harder than generalizing to more fine-grained conditionings, since the former needs an estimated likelihood that is not learned by diffusion models.
-Our large-scale empirical evaluation further reveals coherent results as follows: 1) The diversity and consistency of synthetic data tend to decrease as we increase the prompt complexity, but diversity plateaus starting from certain complexity for all models regardless which text encoder adopted; 2) Increasing the prompt complexity reduces the distribution shift between real and synthetic data; 3) Image aesthetics experience a sharp increase and then a consistent decline as prompt length continuously increases, which translates into different generalization difficulties towards the extremities of prompt complexities.
-4) Inference-time interventions effectively augment the diversity of synthetic data.
-Prompt expansion, by deliberately using a pre-trained language model as a likelihood estimator, consistently achieves the highest performance in both image diversity and aesthetics, even higher than that of real data at low prompt complexities.
-5) By combining advanced guidance methods (in particular APG) with prompt expansion, we can benefit from the advantages of both approaches and achieve the most interesting trade-offs.
+Our large-scale empirical evaluation \xf{enabled by the contributed framework further reveals interesting findings as follows:} \xf{1) The trend of utilities are non-linear, and especially the aesthetic score exhibits a slope steeper towards shorter prompt lengths and more gradual for longer ones (Fig.~\ref{fig:quality_SDexpansion_dci}), showing an asymmetry of prompt length generalization.
+2) Diversity does not collapse but plateaus as prompt length increases, as shown in Fig.~\ref{fig:diversity_SDexpansion_dci}.
+This suggests an inherent “lower bound of diversity” in T2I models.
+3) Optimizing for reference-free metrics harms distributional fidelity.
+As shown in Figs.~\ref{fig:marginal_dinov2_SDexpansion_cc12m} and \ref{fig:marginal_dinov2_SDexpansion_in1k}, prompt expansion degrades precision and density while newer models (e.g., LDMv3.5L) degrade in frechet distance with real data.
+This suggests a cautious usage of synthetic data generated from T2I models for downstream applications.} 4) By combining advanced guidance methods (in particular APG) with prompt expansion, we can benefit from the advantages of both approaches and achieve the most interesting trade-offs.
 Overall, our study suggests that prompt complexity is a crucial axis to consider when prompting T2I models, and requires more investigation especially when generating from very general prompts.
 In addition, diversity is a key feature of real-world image distributions, which is still not properly captured by synthetic images from state-of-the-art T2I models when no explicit prompt expansion is conducted during inference.\looseness-1